DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claim 1, Flyash discloses a device (Flyash: Fig. 1A, dental treatment apparatus 100) for applying an electric potential to a treatment site (electric current application; para.
-0015), the device (100) comprising: a power source (Fig. 1A, power source 120) adapted to provide energy for delivery to the treatment electrode (Fig. 4, electrodes 140 and 140-1); a treatment electrode (140) adapted for placement proximate the treatment site (electrodes 140 and 140-1 are placed near, but not touching, the teeth; para.
-0087); and a control system (Fig. 1A, portable unit 118) adapted to perform operations comprising: initiating a voltage application (through the DC current generator 124, a voltage is applied to the treatment site; para.
+Regarding claim 1, Flyash discloses a device (Flyash: Fig. 1A, dental treatment apparatus 100) for electrokinetic delivery of a treatment agent into a hard dental tissue treatment site (electric current application; para.
+0015), the device (100) comprising: a power source (Fig. 1A, power source 120) adapted to provide energy for delivery to a treatment electrode (Fig. 4, electrodes 140 and 140-1); the treatment electrode (140) adapted for placement proximate the hard dental tissue treatment site (electrodes 140 and 140-1 are placed near, but not touching, the teeth; para.
+0087) and adapted to contact a treatment agent (active agent; para.
+0047-0050) applied to the hard dental tissue treatment site (active agent is delivered to hard dental tissue treatment site; par.
+0050); and a control system (Fig. 1A, portable unit 118) adapted to perform operations comprising: initiating a voltage application (through the DC current generator 124, a voltage is applied to the treatment site; para.
 0086) over a predetermined time interval (dental treatment time; para 0065); if a predetermined condition is met, terminating voltage delivery (device is configured to stop treatment based on treatment parameters; para.
 0075).

-Flyash does not expressly disclose a reference electrode.
+Flyash does not expressly disclose a return electrode.

 It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the device of Flyash to include a reference electrode as taught by Bacon in order to keep voltage and current from the treatment electrode at a constant value compared to the stable reference electrode (Bacon: para.
 0029)